Summary

 widgetTypestring Long-TermThe type of widget for displaying the results of the saved query.

-With the returned datatype, by way of sub-parameters, you can get a yaml template of the saved query, when and who created it, and other related data.
+For the results, by way of sub-parameters, you can get a yaml template of the saved query, when and who created it, and other related data.
 The table below contains a link to another table with the sub-parameters:

 ParameterTypeRequiredDefaultStabilityDescription